SahilK-027/RXJS-Journey/README.md

 You can checkout the installation process [here](https://rxjs.dev/guide/installation).

 But one thing to note is that when we are using `RXJS in angular project` we don't need to install it separately.

+## RXJS + Vanilla JS
+Before starting our `RXJS in angular` journey we will first keep it framework agnostic.
+We will first work in Vanilla JS.